 Students at St John's have access to medical care, counselling and a dental practice.
 The College also offers a range of services to students with disabilities.
-The Welfare Team is always on hand to offer confidential support and address any problems.
+The Welfare and Wellbeing Team is always on hand to offer confidential support and address any problems.

 Student hug in Front Quad